 The kind of genius that achieves success in Sabbath-school work, as in other things as a rule, has its root in faithful, persistent labor.
 "Helps" are excellent in their place, but they need to be mixed with individual brain thought and prayerful meditation, in order to available.
 A hurried become reading of the verses on Sabbath morning, or a mechanical asking of the questions from the lesson leaf, is not teaching.
-Back of that service there must be both mental ful, but to deliberately plan to fill and spiritual preparation.
+Back of that and spiritual preparation.